ktmud/data-science-intuition/README.md

 The trick is in Step 1, in which we use Logistic Regression and all data available to estimate the probability that an observation receives the treatment.
 Then we use the probability to match pairs of similar observations.

+### What are the methods to deal with nonlinearities in regression?

 ----

 # Machine Learning